 The visual working memory task recorded the exact colour value selected by the participant.
-From this the precision was calculated in terms of the distance between the true colour of the target and the selection.
-Further, for each trial, the probability that the response represented an attempt at selecting the correct target colour (PT), one of the distractor target colours (PNT, in the two and three target conditions), or simply a guess (PG), was calculated with the distribution-based model described in @Emrich2012.
-The values add to one, so in the one-target case, the probability of guessing is simply the inverse of the probability of correct target selection.
+From this several measures were calculated.
+Precision of a response was calculated in terms of the distance between the true colour of the target and the participant’s selection.
+Further, for each trial, the probability that the response represented an attempt at selecting the correct target colour (PT), one of the distractor target colours (PNT, in the two and three target conditions), or simply represented a guess (PG), was calculated with the distribution-based model described in @Emrich2012.
+In short, this method tk (figure tk)… The values sum to one, so in the one-target case, the probability of guessing is simply the inverse of the probability of correctly selecting the target.

 FIXME: Was response precision calculated based on all trials, or only trials likely to be correct target selection?
 I assume the former.
 But should check.

-FIXME: I can give an explanation of the calculations if necissary.

 For the covert orienting task, response times were recorded and means were calculated for each trial category for each participant.
-Cue-effect sizes (CES) for leftward and rightward shifts of attention for each participant at each level of SOA.
-For leftward shifts, reaction times to validly cued right targets were subtracted from invalidly cued left targets (i.e., in both cases, the cue is on the right, and the magnitude of the difference comes from the extra time taken re-orienting to the left invalid target).
-The rightward CES was calculated in the same way.
+Cue-effect sizes (CES) – the different in RT between valid and invalid trials – for leftward and rightward shifts of attention for each participant at each level of SOA were calculated.
+For leftward shifts, RTs to validly cued right targets were subtracted from invalidly cued left targets (i.e., in both cases, the cue is on the right, and the magnitude of the difference comes from the extra time taken re-orienting to the left invalid target).
+The rightward CES was calculated in the inverse way – RTs to validly cued left targets were subtracted from invalidly cued right targets.

 FIXME: I don't know if trials were dropped for extreme rt values.